do-mart/gramolang/README.md

 High-level package for using large language models (or _grand modèle de language_, as one would say in French)

+## AI Organizations API Wrappers
+The package provides a single interface for accessing each organizations' models or functionalities.
+This additional layer of abstraction is implemented with AI organizations' API wrappers.
+Each API wrapper (e.g. `OpenAIAPIWrapper`) inherits from the parent class `APIWrapper`.

+## Chats or conversations
+The `Chat` class provides a convenient data structure for generating and storing conversations, and then completing these conversations.
+This is an additional layer of abstraction over the API wrappers.

 ## API keys
 AI organizations' APIs requires a key that must be provided before using their models or making most calls to their interfaces.
-The package allows providing the key value directly, retrieving the key from a file, or from an environment variable.
-Since multiple models from different organizations can be used interchangeably, a package user can provide multiple keys if he intends to use the APIs of multiple organizations.
+A user can provide the key value directly, retrieve the key from a file, or from an environment variable.
+Since APIs from different organizations can be used interchangeably, a user can provide multiple keys if he intends to use the APIs of multiple organizations.

 ### 1. Providing a key value directly
 Past API keys as `APIWrapper: 'apikeyvalue'` pairs in a dictionary: